About Us

 Scientific Metrics was founded in 2002 by Jonathan Barzilai and is located in Halifax, Nova Scotia, Canada.

 Tetra is a software implementation of PFM.
-The development of Tetra has been led by Dan Barzilai, V.P.
-Software Development, who holds the degree of B.Comp.Sc. from the Technical University of Nova Scotia (which has merged with Dalhousie University in 1997).
+The development of Tetra has been led by Dan Barzilai, President and CEO, who holds the degree of B.Comp.Sc. from the Technical University of Nova Scotia (which has merged with Dalhousie University in 1997).

 The Foundations